ClementNerma/Rave/docs/master.md

 Through this book, we will often talk about the _inside_ of the class, which refers to anything in the class' scope, and to the _outside_ of the class, which is anything outside this scope.

-Here, all attributes are marked as public using the `public` keyword, meaning they can be accessed from the outside, but by default attributes cannot be writted from the outside.
+By default, all members in a class are public, meaning they can be accessed from the outside, but by default attributes cannot be writted from the outside.
 This is different than `val` in the way it prevents these attributes from being written from the outside, but not from the inside - where they stay mutable.

 In the case we'd like to allow modifications from the outside, we simply have to add the `writable` keyword after `public` (e.g. `public writable name: string;`).